ninahonyango/Packet-Capture-Analysis/README.md

 Keep wireshark up and running all through the attack so as to capture and record all traffic, including authentication attempts, login credentials, and file transfers for analysis in the later stages.

-This step was essential to simulate and observe how real-world network attacks can be identified through packet-level inspection, making it a core part of the analysis phase in step 5.
+This step was essential to simulate and observe how real-world network attacks can be identified through packet-level inspection, making it a core part of analysis phase in the later stages.

 ---